PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 ## How To Group Routes In Next.js

-In next we can group our routes and create shared layouts, you can read more [here](https://nextjs.org/docs/app/building-your-application/routing/colocation#route-groups) but for our use case, we will create a route group called `auth`.
-To make a route a group you will create a folder whos name will be between paranthesis.
+Next, we can group our routes and create shared layouts; you can read more [here](https://nextjs.org/docs/app/building-your-application/routing/colocation#route-groups), but for our use case, we will create a route group called `auth`, to make a route a group, you will create a folder whose name will be between parentheses.

 Our folder structure will look like the following.

 ![002-shared-routes](./images/002-shared-routes.png)

-Inside `src/app` create the following.
+Inside `src/app`, create the following.

 - Folder named `(auth)`
-- Inside the `(auth)` folder create two additional folder `signin` and `signup` with a blank `page.tsx` file.
+- Inside the `(auth)` folder, create two additional folders, `signin` and `signup`, with a blank `page.tsx` file.
-- Finally inside the `(auth)` folder create a file called `layout.tsx` to function as our shared layout between our `signin` and `signup` page.
+- Finally, inside the `(auth)` folder, create a file called `layout.tsx` to function as our shared layout between our `signin` and `signup` pages.

-You can learn more about `layout.tsx` file in Next.js docs [here](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts#layouts)
+You can learn more about the `layout.tsx` file in Next.js docs [here](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts#layouts)

 Now that we have our basic folder structure.
 Let's create the following components.

-In `layout.tsx` file paste the following code.
+In the `layout.tsx` file, paste the following code.

 ```jsx
 export default function AuthLayout({ children }: {